 - Pale skin

-- Difficulty breathing
+- Difficulty breathing.

-There are always natural remedies to help little ones (or even yourself) when it comes to upset tummies, vomiting and diarrhea.
+There are always natural remedies to help little ones (or even yourself) when it comes to upset tummies, vomiting, and diarrhea.

-It is also important that the intake of fluids are maintained.
-Stick to water or the commercial rehydration formulas that keep mineral salt levels high in the body.
+‘It is also important that the intake of fluids is maintained.
+Offer frequent amounts of water.
+Stick to plain water or the commercial rehydration formulas that keep mineral salt levels high in the body.

-The most important aspect to all of this is to replace the pro-biotics that are being excreted rather quickly.
-The pro-biotics are crucial to helping with diarrhea.
+‘The most important aspect of all of this is to replace the probiotics that are being excreted rather quickly.
+The pro-biotics are crucial in helping with diarrhea.
 When the gut is in balance, it functions correctly.
-However, with diarrhea, there is a chance that an infection has killed off many of the pro-biotic well as many of them leaving the body with the diarrhea.
-By replacing them, you give the body a much better chance at getting better faster and then maintaining that balance.
-I personally recommend Fast-Tract Liquid pro-biotic or In-Liven certified organic probiotic superfood from ONE Group — the only one in existence.
-Not only is it replacing 13 strains of pro-biotics, it also contains 18 amino acids and 26 certified organic wholefoods.
-Super nutrition in a spoon of green powder – give 1/8th of a teaspoon to young children to start, building up to 1/4 of a teaspoon."
+However, with diarrhea, there is a chance that an infection has killed off many of the probiotics.
+Also, many of them are leaving the body with diarrhea.
+By replacing them, you give the body a much better chance of getting better faster and then maintaining that balance and preventing gastroenteritis from happening again.